 Course evaluation will be divided into two parts:

 70% is based on cumulative evidence of summative evaluations undertaken throughout the semester; -30% is based on final evaluations which will take place in the final third of the course.
 Final evaluations may or may not include an exam depending on individual course curriculum policy documents.
-At the beginning of the course, students will receive course outlines that will include detailed assessment and evaluation information, and that also outline the percentage breakdown for both the 70% and the 30%.
+At the beginning of the course, students will receive course outlines that will include detailed assessment and evaluation information, and that also outlines the percentage breakdown for both the 70% and 30%.
 All courses will be evaluated according to the following breakdown:

 |– Knowledge and Understanding||20%|

 |– Thinking and Investigation||15%|

 |Final Report Card||100%|

 Although each course will have the same breakdown, individual courses may have subject specific summative tasks that will be used to determine the student’s grade.
 Please refer to the course outline as it is presented in your courses for more details.
 Ontario Virtual School adheres to the assessment & evaluation practices as outlined in the Ministry of Educations’ Growing Success document.
 The final mark for this course will be calculated based on the following: – 70% term work – 30% culminating task(s) As the document prescribes, the determination of a students’ term work will involve the teachers’ professional judgement and interpretation of the evidence gathered during the term.
 Ultimately the term work will reflect the student’s most consistent level of achievement.

 - Withdrawals occurring within 5 days of the issuing of the first report card from the Ontario Virtual School (OVS) will result in the mark not being recorded on the OST.

 - a withdrawal from a Grade 11 or 12 course after 5 days of the issuing of the first report card results in a “W” being entered in the “Credit” column of the OST along with the mark at the time of the withdrawal.